DataPro-M/66daysofdata_NLP/README.md

 #### Lessons Learned

-- Auto-Encoder as for dimension reduction
+- Auto-Encoder as a dimension reduction technique

 #### Screenshots